Manasi Subramaniam

-Manasi Subramaniam is an editor, currently serving as Editor-in-Chief and Vice-President at Penguin Random House India.
-She was a 2022 Maurice R. Greenberg Yale World Fellow at the Jackson School of Global Affairs at Yale University.
-In 2025, she was listed by the World Economic Forum as a Young Global Leader.
+Manasi Subramaniam is an Indian publisher.
+Until December 2025, she was Editor-in-Chief and Vice-President at Penguin Random House India.
+She is a Yale World Fellow and a World Economic Forum Young Global Leader.

-Education
+Education and Fellowships

-Subramaniam has a B.A. in English Literature from Stella Maris College, University of Madras, where she was awarded the university gold medal, and an M.A. in Renaissance Literature from the University of York.
-Additionally, Subramaniam has to her credit the Frankfurt Buchmesse fellowship, the Bureau International de l'Édition Française fellowship, the Australia Council for the Arts Visiting International Publishers fellowship, and the Zev Birger fellowship.
+Subramaniam has a B.A. in English Literature from Stella Maris College, University of Madras, and an M.A. in Renaissance Literature from the University of York.
+Subramaniam was awarded a Frankfurt Buchmesse fellowship, the Bureau International de l'Édition Française fellowship, the Australia Council for the Arts Visiting International Publishers fellowship, the Zev Birger fellowship and a Pro Helvetia residency.
 Subramaniam has also been a Maurice R. Greenberg Yale World Fellow at the Jackson School of Global Affairs at Yale University and a Fisher Family Summer Fellow at the Center on Democracy, Development and the Rule of Law at the Freeman Spogli Institute for International Studies at Stanford University.
-She was named to the World Economic Forum’s Young Global Leaders Class of 2025—an invite-only programme that brings together exceptional leaders under 40 from across sectors and geographies.
+She was named to the World Economic Forum’s Young Global Leaders Class of 2025.